 The Works: Ohio Center for History, Art & Technology in Newark is like a mini-COSI for kids of all ages.
 The new SciDome Planetarium is opening in June, which will give you even more to do!
 Bring a picnic to eat in the courtyard, or grab a lunch from Grill Works Deli, located at the back of the courtyard.

 A-ha Children’s Museum in Lancaster is a fantastic play museum that encourages creative play for kids 1-8.
 They’ve moved to a new location, so there’s even more space and fun for the same price, plus there’s often a Groupon discount available.
+The new outdoor area is amazing, so you can plan to spend a few hours there.

 Little Buckeye Children’s Museum in Mansfield: Huge creative play museum with exhibits in the arts, sciences, transportation, and imagination play for ages 2-12.
 See website for hours.
 Admission is $8 for 2 and up.